 The National Maritime Museum does not hold passenger lists.

 There are very few records recording passengers arriving in the UK before 1878.
 The National Archives hold lists of aliens arriving at British ports, August 1810–May 1811 and 1826–1852.
-These will be available shortly only at www.ancestry.co.uk.
+These will be available shortly only on the Ancestry website.

 Before 1890 there was no requirement for ships to keep passenger lists in the UK.
 A few lists for vessels arriving here 1878–1888 are available in The National Archives, but most lists surviving from before 1890 were handed in at a ship's destination overseas and should be sought in archives and libraries of ports of arrival.